Report: Cruisers Fearful Of Bahamas Straw Market

 This latest blow comes as Nassau residents struggle with increasingly negative perceptions about their port and what it has to offer.
 Much of the conversation has involved ways to get passengers off of cruise ships and pumping money into the local economy.

-According to the Sun-Sentinel, a report by the Florida-Caribbean Cruise Association shows that the Bahamas logged the largest number of passenger shore visits of the 35 Caribbean/U.S. destinations in the region during the 2014-2015 season (which was the latest available data).
-However, the country ranked 16th when it came to how much the average cruise visitor spent during their visit.
+According to the Sun-Sentinel, a report by the Florida-Caribbean Cruise Association shows that the Bahamas logged the largest number of passenger shore visits of the 35 Caribbean/U.S. destinations in the region during the 2014-2015 season (the latest available data).
+However, the country ranked 16th regarding how much the average cruise visitor spent during their visit.

 READ MORE: Bahamas Cuts Off Cruise Line Cash Flow